Is ERG mode killing your training?

 When To Resist the Urge to ERG

 Despite these benefits there are times when ERG mode can actually be detrimental to a given session.
-The most obvious is during sessions when you are trying to determine your Functional Threshold Power, or FTP.
-If you haven’t been to see the doctor for a dose of tough glove that is Rubber Glove, you’re in for a….treat.
-The whole idea of doing a power test like Rubber Glove is to determine the absolute maximum effort you can sustain, allowing you to set your FTP for future suffering.
-The issue with ERG mode is that The Sufferfest Training Centre sets the power targets for all of the efforts in a workout based on your current FTP.
-It’s a classic Sufferlandrian Catch 22: how can one possibly know the percentage of one’s old FTP that is sustainable for 20 minutes when the reason for the Dr’s Visit is finding your new FTP?
+The most obvious is during sessions when you are trying to determine your current fitness.
+If you haven’t exposed yourself to the 4DP Full Frontal fitness test you’re in for a….treat.
+The whole idea of doing a power test like Full Frontal is to determine the absolute maximum effort you can sustain across four different durations.
+The issue with ERG mode is that The Sufferfest sets the power targets for all of the efforts in a workout based on your abilities.

 The main limitation of ERG mode is this: all effort levels are based off of your your FUNCTIONAL Threshold Power.
 That F-word makes all of the difference.
 FTP isn’t a fixed value.
 It’s a fluid, ever-moving target, one that can change from week to week and even day to day.
 When you’re on the bike you have your own internal Suffer-meter that tells you whether pushing 220 watts feels like a 5 out of 10 or an 11 out of 10 on any given day.